Tricentis/qTest.Integration.Pulse/parsers/README.md

 This is a parser for the XML output provided by the QuerySurge testing tool.

 ### ReadyAPIXML.js
 This is a parser for the XML output provided by the ReadyAPI testing tool.
-Expected results will be in a test suite and not individual tests.
+Currently, expected results will be in a test suite and not individual tests.

 ### RobotXML.js
 This will parse XML results from the Robot Framework.
 Currently, it is a high-level parser and will only work a single non-nested suite of results.